 Lodging is available in the nearby towns of Brevard, Lake Toxaway, Sapphire Valley, Cashiers, and Highlands.

-To the Frozen Creek Access (East Side - Map Point B)
+To the Frozen Creek Access (East Side)

 From downtown Brevard, it is 9.8 miles on US Hwy.
 64 West to Frozen Creek Road - turn left.
 From Highlands, it is 28.7 miles on US Hwy.
 64 East - turn right.
 The parking are is on the right after 3 miles on Frozen Creek Road.